Towards Automated Identification of Violation Symptoms of Architecture Erosion: Results

-According to Table~\ref{T:ensemble classifiers}, when we utilized the voting strategy for each ML classifier based on the three word embeddings (i.e., word2vec, fastText, GloVe), we can see that all ensemble classifiers perform better than the mean values of individual classifiers, with F1-score improvement from 0.48\% to 13.10\%.
-Even compared with the best-performing classifiers, most of the ensemble classifiers outperform the individual ML/DL classifiers, except for kNN.
+According to Table~\ref{T:ensemble classifiers}, when we utilized the voting strategy for each ML classifier based on the three word embeddings, all ensemble classifiers perform better than the mean values of individual classifiers, with F1-score improvement from 0.48\% to 13.10\%.
+Table~\ref{T:ensemble classifiers} shows that even compared with the best-performing classifiers, most of the ensemble classifiers (4 out of 5) outperform the individual ML/DL classifiers, except for kNN.
 Moreover, the ensemble TextCNN of the three TextCNN classifiers based on pre-trained word embeddings (see Table~\ref{T: Performance of DL classifiers}) does not perform as well as TextCNN\_FT (i.e., the best one) on Precision, F1-score, and Accuracy.
 This means that TextCNN\_FT with the \textit{fastText} pre-trained word embedding performs best compared with the other three TextCNN classifiers, and the voting strategy does not have an obvious improvement for the trained DL classifiers.

-In addition, as shown in Table~\ref{T:voting_embeddings}, we utilized the voting strategy for the five ML classifiers based on each of the three word embeddings.
+Additionally, as shown in Table~\ref{T:voting_embeddings}, we utilized the voting strategy for the five ML classifiers based on each of the three word embeddings.
 For example, ML\_word2vec is the ensemble classifier of the five ML classifiers based on the \textit{word2vec} word embedding (i.e., SVM\_w2v, LR\_w2v, NB\_w2v, DT\_w2v, and kNN\_w2v).
 Similarly as before, the ``\textit{Mean}'' column refers to the average metric results of ML classifiers (see the last row in Table~\ref{T: Performance of ML classifiers}); the ``\textit{Best}'' column presents the best-performing classifiers in Table~\ref{T: Performance of ML classifiers}; the ``\textit{Voting}'' column denotes the performance results of the ensemble classifiers after voting.
 It is clear that the three ensemble classifiers outperform the average performance results of the individual classifiers, with improvements from 3.11\% to 7.98\%.
 Even compared with the best-performing individual classifiers (i.e., the maximum values of the voting samples), the ensemble classifier ML\_fastText can still demonstrate performance improvement on all metrics.